How Home Care works with Commercial Insurance Payers

 When you become a Contracted Provider being knowledgeable in these details will make a big difference.
 Your staff must be trained on what is needed to take on patients with private insurance.
 You will need to know the differences between handling Medicare and commercial care.
 If you are a Medicare agency providing services and following Medicare conditions of participation may be different than what commercial care insurance requires.
-To insure that your agency is providing the required care and documentation of care as well as ensuring that your agency is accurately paid for the services that you will need know each insurance companies requirements and their different details for authorization and reimbursement.
+To ensure that your agency is providing the required care and documentation of care as well as ensuring that your agency is accurately paid for the services you will need to know each insurance company’s requirements and their different details for authorization and reimbursement.

 Authorizations You never want to see a patient without prior authorization.
 This could lead to non-covered services that will not be reimbursable.
 Almost all the insurance companies that you will be working with will require pre-approved authorizations for care.
 We highly recommend that you acquire authorizations for care before you see any patient.
 Your Authorizations usually cover a certain number of visits over a set period of time.
 Your agency must document all care provided and visits made.
-We your patient requires more services an additional request and authorization is required in writing and an approval is too kept on file.
+If your patient requires more services an additional request and authorization are required in writing and approval is too kept on file.

 Electronic Billing If you have ever worked with Paper claims what you will find is that they can easily get lost.
 This is a very big problem for both you and the insurance company.
 Having improper patient records or lost documentation can result in compliance issues with your state licensing bureau and possible suspension of your license.
 Bottom line is that paper records are not preferred in some cases not allowed by insurance companies.
 Most require electronic billing software.
 Can you imagine having let’s say 50 different payers that have to be set up to be billed correctly without billing software?
 We suggest that this should be a requirement for your agency and needed when you start the process of contacting your commercial paying resources.
 Many commercial payers do not pay episodically.
-They each have their own NPI number, tax ID number, etc. Remember that when you bill, services are individually authorized first and more often than not, co-pays and/or deductibles are required.
+They each have their NPI number, tax ID number, etc. Remember that when you bill, services are individually authorized first, and more often than not, co-pays and/or deductibles are required.